wk0409/gcproject/readme.md

 ###The run_analysis script can be used to tidy the experimental data set using the following steps:-

--Download the file using the url ""
+- Download the file using the url "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "

--unzip the file in the Working Directory.
+- unzip the file in the Working Directory.

--Run the run_analysis.R Script.
+- Run the run_analysis.R Script.

 Once the run_analysis.R script is run, the tidy data is available in the file naming "Data.txt".